NathanLe056/ECE1779Project/README.md

 It handles the bracket/match creation, match progression, and validation.
 It also communicates with a PostgreSQL database to store and retrieve all of the persistent data.

-Websockets are used to broadcast tournament updates to anybody on the tournament’s details page on the front-end.
+WebSockets are used to broadcast tournament updates to anybody on the tournament's details page on the front-end.

 ## Database Layer